 Cargo Bed View

 Allows you to see inside the cargo bed to help with fifth-wheel or gooseneck hitching and to check cargo.
 When using Cargo Bed View, tap the trailer guideline button for a single dynamic guideline that can help you align your hitch.
-On some vehicles, separate guidelines are available for both your vehicle and for your trailer when your vehicles are in REVERSE.
+On some vehicles, separate guidelines are available for both your vehicle and for your trailer when your vehicle is in REVERSE.

 Note: Not available on full-size SUVs.